gl0bal01/wp-quick-dev/README.md

 - **Operating System**: Linux, macOS, or Windows (with WSL2)
 - **Memory**: At least 2GB RAM available for Docker
 - **Disk Space**: At least 2GB free space

+## 🤝 Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

 ## 📄 License